microsoft/DIF-Net/README.md

 </p>

 ## Installation
-To run the code and models, you need to first download the repository and set up a conda environment with all dependencies as follows:
+Clone the repository and set up a conda environment with all dependencies as follows:
 ```
 git clone https://github.com/microsoft/DIF-Net.git --recursive
 cd DIF-Net